-Take a few moments to look around, there’s lots to see, and do.
+Take a few moments to look around our website, there’s lots to see, and do.

 You’ll find our newsletters are full of knowledge about bees and skills in their management.

-Fiona, your newsletter Editor, is always hungry for great articles for our newsletter.
-If you’d like to write about your beekeeping experiences please get in touch with her via our Contact Us page.
+Gwyn and Fiona, your newsletter Editors, are always hungry for great articles and pictures for our newsletter.
+If you’d like to write about your beekeeping experiences please get in touch with them via our Contact Us page.

 We are an active group, with a regular schedule of monthly meeting, plus apiary visits.
 Each month we have a guest speaker who can speak from position of knowledge of bees and beekeeping.
-Come and join us at any of our Diary Dates over to the right, and the What’s On tab above.
-If you know someone who would be a great speaker let Gordon our Secretary know, you’ll find his contact details on the Contacts Us page.
+Come and join us at any of our Diary Dates over to the rigtheir contact details on the Contacts Us page.

 If you’re interested in learning more about bees or becoming a beekeeper then you my like to consider attending our course.
 Details here -> Beginners Course.
-Please contact our Education Secretary, Mary Chris for more information as soon as possible.
-Mary Chris can be reached via the Contact Us page.
+Please contact our Education Secretary via the Contact Us page.